-Net change in fund balances - total governmental funds \$ (301,435) Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
-77,293 Certain revenues were unavailable for the governmental fund financial statements in the prior fiscal year.
-In the current fiscal year, these revenues were recorded in the governmental fund financial statements.
-(66,827) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-2,565,000 Amortization of Bond discounts/premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(1,364) The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
-62,28 2 Change in net position of governmental activities \$ 2,334,94 9
+Net change in fund balances - total governmental funds \$ 1,006,857 Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+1,656,585 Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(278,467) The statement of activities reports noncash contributions as revenues, but these revenues are not reported in the governmental fund financial statements.
+698,953 Governmental funds report Developer advances as financial resources when cash is received, whereas these amounts are eliminated in the statement of activities and recognized as long-term liabilities in the statement of net position.
+(65,000) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+805,000 Amortization of Bond discounts/premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(1,364) Governmental funds report the face amount of Bonds issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long-term liabilities in the statement of net position.
+(4,045,000) The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
+(68,265) Change in net position of governmental activities \$ (290,701)